Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Agios Ioannis Beach: Belonging to the village of Agios Ioannis, this famous beach is just a stone’s throw from the capital of Lefkada; therefore, it is quite popular among visitors.
 It is a great spot for windsurfing and has excellent organization.

 Nidri Beach: Well organized and not so far from Lefkada Town, Nidri Beach is about 17 km from the capital.
-In the area, there is plenty of accommodation (including hotels, luxury resorts, and convenient studios); besides, the beach features several centers for water sports and some tasty tavernas for a typically Greek lunch or early dinner.
+The area has plenty of accommodation (including hotels, luxury resorts, and convenient studios); besides, the beach features several centers for water sports and some tasty tavernas for a typically Greek lunch or early dinner.

 Ithaka Island